A polyhedral approach to the invariant of Bierstone and Milman: The general case

 \section{The general case}

-In this section we consider the construction of the invariant introduced by Bierstone and Milman in the general case, where exceptional components are involved.

-Let $ X $ be a scheme embedded in some regular scheme $ Z $ of finite type over a field $ k $, $ char ( k ) = 0 $.
-In the arbitrary case we have to consider the exceptional components, which arose during the preceding resolution of $ X $.
-Suppose we are in the year $ j $.
-Then we have a sequence
+After introducing pairs with history we are ready to turn to the general case involving exceptional divisors.
+First, we recall the construction of the invariant of Bierstone and Milman in the general case.
+For this, we take a global perspective.
+Let $ X_0 $ be a scheme embedded in some regular scheme $ Z_0 $ of finite type over a field $ K $ of characteristic zero.
+Suppose that we are in the $ j $-th step of a desingularization process for $ X_0 $.
+Hence, we have a sequence of the following form: